RobotLocomotion/drake/doc/python_bindings.rst

 installed as a single package called ``pydrake``.

 .. warning::
-   Drake is incompatible with the Python environment supplied by Anaconda.
+   The Python environment supplied by Anaconda is not supported.
-   Please uninstall Anaconda or remove the Anaconda ``bin`` directory from the ``PATH`` before building or using the Drake Python bindings.

 .. _python-bindings-binary: